Arshad Warsi: Early life and education

-Early career

 Financial circumstances forced Warsi to start work as a door-to-door cosmetics salesman at age 17.
 Later he worked in a photo-lab.
 Meanwhile, he developed a keen interest in dancing and received an offer to join Akbar Sami's Dance group in Mumbai, which started his dancing and choreographing in Thikana (1987) and Kaash (1987).

 Then in 1991, he won the Indian dance competition, followed by the fourth prize in the Modern Jazz category in the 1992 World Dance championship, London, at the age of 21.
 Soon, he started his own dance studio, "Awesome" with that money and also formed a dance troupe.
 It was here that his future wife, Maria Goretti, a St. Andrew's College student, joined him before she became a VJ.
 He was also associated with English theatre group in Mumbai, choreographing shows for Bharat Dabholkar and got an opportunity to choreograph the title track for the film Roop Ki Rani Choron Ka Raja (1993).
 During this time he was offered a role by Jaya Bachchan for Tere Mere Sapne.